pubkey/rxdb/docs-src/replication-graphql.md

 Deleted documents still exist but have `deleted: true` set.
 This ensures that when RxDB fetches new documents, even the deleted documents are send back and can be known at the client-side.

 RxDB documents also have an internal `_deleted` field that is managed by RxDB when deleting documents or pulling deleted documents from a GraphQL server.
-If you use something like a `deletedAt` field instead and configure the `deletedFlag` option in the `syncGraphQL` to use the timestamp field, RxDB will still be able to keep track of deleted documents with an efficient Boolean flag.
+If you use something like a `deletedAt` field instead and configure the `deletedField` option in the `syncGraphQL` to use the timestamp field, RxDB will still be able to keep track of deleted documents with an efficient Boolean flag.

 ### GraphQL Server